sockchat/server-historical/README.md

 SockChat
 ========

-Version 1.0 is out _NOW_!
-Check it out: https://github.com/flashii/sockchat/releases/tag/v1.0
+Version 1.0 is out _NOW!_ Check it out: https://github.com/flashii/sockchat/releases/tag/v1.0

 SockChat is a new, rewritten version of AJAX chat that utilizes the WebSocket protocol.